codeinthehole/codeinthehole.hugo/content/tips/json-to-google-sheets.md

 date = "2017-05-16T21:52:21+01:00"
-title = "Converting JSON into CSV data for Google Sheets" tags = ["jq", "loggly"] description = "Another note-to-self on how to use JQ"
+title = "Converting JSON into CSV data for Google Sheets" tags = ["jq", "loggly"] description = "Another note-to-self on how to use JQ."

 +++